amamitpandey/tuts/Java _tuts.md

        System.out.println("consoling in Custom class main");
        // to call a static method don't need to create instance StaticMethod();
-       // to call a static method need to create instance
+       // to call a non static method need to create instance
        // first call call then obj or method CustomeClass customeClassObj = new CustomeClass();
        customeClassObj.NonStaticMethod();